Shia Crescent

-The Shia Crescent (or Shiite Crescent) is the notionally crescent-shaped region of the Middle East where the majority population is Shia or where there is a strong Shia minority in the population.
+The Shia Crescent is the notionally crescent-shaped region of the West Asia where the majority population is Shia or where there is a strong Shia minority in the population.

-In recent years the term has come to identify areas under Iranian influence or control, as Iran has sought to unite all Shia Muslims under one banner.
-On the other hand, this concept shows the increasing political weight of Shia in the Middle East.
+In recent years the term has been used in Western political discourse to identify areas under Iranian influence or control and soft power, as Iran has sought to unite all Shia Muslims under one banner.
+On the other hand, this concept shows the increasing political weight of Shia in Western Asia.

-Areas in the Shia Crescent include Lebanon, Syria, Bahrain, Iraq, Iran, Azerbaijan, Yemen, and western Afghanistan.
-In addition to the Twelver Shia, the term also includes Ismaili, Zaydi, Syrian Alawite, and Bektashi groups in Turkey.
+Areas in the Shia Crescent include Lebanon, Syria (west Syria), Bahrain, Iraq (south Iraq), Iran, Azerbaijan, Yemen (northwest Yemen), Pakistan, Saudi Arabia (Al-Ahsa Oasis) and Afghanistan (Hazarajat).
+In addition to the Twelver Shia, the term also included Ismaili, Zaydi in Yemen, Alawi groups in Syria and Alevi groups in Turkey.
+After the Assad regime was overthrown by the Sunni opposition on 8 December 2024, Syria was no longer dominated by Iran and its allies, and the remnants of the former regime launched sporadic insurgency in the western coastal areas.

 Overview

 The term was coined in 2004 by King Abdullah II of Jordan at a time when Iran was reportedly interfering in Iraq in the run-up to the January 2005 parliamentary elections.
 This was in the context of a threatened, later realised, boycott of the elections by Sunnis in Iraq potentially leading to a Shia-dominated government and the assumption that a Shia Iraq might fall under the influence of Shia Iran.
 The suggestion was that the common religion gives good potential for cooperation between Iran, Iraq, Alawite-dominated Syria and the politically powerful Shia militia Hezbollah in Lebanon; as well, the suggestion was that these others would be proxies for Iran in a regional power play.